ahakra/authentication-service/README.md

 - [ ] Add regenerate password
     - [ ] Create an endpoint to regenerate the password (e.g., `/regeneratePassword`)

-- [ ] Add Insert Token to database when creating new email
 ### Testing and Improvements:
 - [ ] Write Unit tests
     - [ ] Write tests for token insertion